yiisoft/view/docs/basic-functionality.md

 Within a view, you can access `$this` which refers to the `Yiisoft\View\View` managing and rendering current view template.
 Besides `$this`, there may be other variables in a view, such as `$posts` in the above example.
-These variables represent the data that is passed as parameters when rendering the view.
-Note that `<?=` does not automatically encode variables for safe use with HTML and you should take care of it.
+These variables represent the data that's passed as parameters when rendering the view.
+Note that `<?=` doesn't automatically encode variables for safe use with HTML and you should take care of it.

-> Tip: The predefined variables are listed in a comment block at beginning of a view so that they
+> Tip: The predefined variables are listed in a comment block at the beginning of a view so that they
 > can be recognized by IDEs.
-It is also a good way of documenting your views.
+It's also a good way of documenting your views.

 ## Rendering

-To render the file shown above, two methods are provided: `render()` and `renderFile()`.
+To render the file shown above, there are two methods: `render()` and `renderFile()`.

 The `renderFile()` method accepts a full absolute path of the view file to be rendered, and an array of parameters (name-value pairs) that will be available in the view template: